The Cost of Love

 The same vulnerability that makes heartbreak devastating also makes discernment revolutionary.
 Protecting your emotional integrity isn’t fear, it’s the foundation for any love worthy of the name.
 In a world that treats people as disposable, the real rebellion isn’t swearing off connection, but refusing to accept less than you’re willing to give.

 The math is simple: love that costs you your self respect is always a bad investment.
-But love that survives scrutiny—that vets early, understands deeply, and communicates consistently—that’s the only kind that justifies the risk.
+But love that survives scrutiny—that vets early, understands deeply, and communicates consistently—is the only kind that justifies the risk.